mickeyrice/Thesis-statistics/README.md

 Additionally, I tested how other variables (sleep, ADHD, depression, affect, motivation, executive function) may play a role in the overall anxiety-prospective memory relationship.

-I created graphs and tables to include in my theses.
+I created graphs and tables to include in my thesis.